jtykal/feature-dependencies/README.md

 ## Summary/Description

-![screenshot](./screenshot.png "This is an example")

-This is a customer-specific app.
-You'll likely encounter problems using it in any subscription other than the one it was not created for.
+![screenshot](./screenshot.png "This is an example") This is a customer-specific app.
+You'll likely encounter problems using it in any subscription other than the one it was created for.
 You've been warned...

-Show stories (or Portfolio Items) and their dependencies.
+Show stories or Portfolio Items and their dependencies.
 Color code the dependencies based on their schedule.
-The app respects page-level timebox filtering for those types that support it.
+The app respects page-level timebox filtering for those work item types that support it.

-The app can also be configured to show dependencies and colors dependencies based on start dates.
-The app will automatically detect the name of the portfolio items (portfolioitem/feature is the default), so this will work in environments that have customized portfolio item names.
+The app will automatically detect the name of the  portfolio items (portfolioitem/feature is the default), so this will work in environments that have custom portfolio item names.

 For higher level portfolio items (i.e. above features), the app will color code both of the main artifacts start/end dates with the current 'health' color of the artifact.

-A number of fields are hard-coded as default columns to be displayed.
+A number of fields are hard-coded as default columns to be displayed - including some custom fields used by the target customer.

 By default, only items with dependencies are shown, but this can be changed within the app.